 One-day, In-depth Sessions

-The one-day, indepth session are designed to taken in conjunction with the three-day Negotiation and Leadership seminar and offer participants the opportunity to focus on a particular subject.
+The one-day, in-depth sessions are designed to be taken in conjunction with the three-day Negotiation and Leadership seminar and offer participants the opportunity to focus on a particular subject.
 The one day course is taught by a PON professor who has literally, “written the book” about the topic.
 Topics range from Bargaining to the Devil, to International Negotiations to 3D Negotiation: Superior Set-Up and Design.

 Harvard Negotiation Institute